Keon-Kim-0/physics-engine.js/README.md

-# JS-Physics-Engine
+# Physics.js
-Entertaining front end application. practicing extensive and etiquette use of Class objects.
+= front end library for creative UI.
+= Combines the functionality of Matter.js, with particle.js.
-No use of libraries, just pure javascript, Canvas API and OOP.
+= No use of libraries, just pure javascript, and no dependencies.
+   - better performence over Matter.js
+   - better flexibility with shape, lines, and colors of particles.

  Demo